pawamoy/dependenpy/docs/usage.rst

 To instantiate, build and use/output your dependency matrix, a few steps:

-* import the DependencyMatrix class
+* import the MatrixBuilder class
 * set your list of packages
 * instantiate a matrix with this list
 * run its build methods